cindyokino/java-jdbc-mysql-practice/README.md

     - Simple insertion using preparedStatement.
     - Insertion using id recovery.

-- Use of JDBC API classes:
+- Use of Java JDBC API:
     - PreparedStatement
     - executeUpdate()
     - Statement.RETURN_GENERATED_KEYS